 Consolidate Several Loans

-Without a doubt, the biggest reason to get a blanket loan is to consolidate several loans from multiple lenders with one financial arrangement with one lender.
+Without a doubt, the biggest reason to get a blanket mortgage loan is to consolidate several loans from multiple lenders with one financial arrangement with one lender.
 Also, the several properties under that loan can help you to negotiate better lender terms.
 You may be able to get a lower payment.
 This can boost your cash flow and raise the value of your properties.

 Many investors want to gather funds to make a down payment on another property, or possibly rehab a property they already hold.
 If you pool your real estate investment properties under a single loan, you may gain access to more cash than you usually have access to.

 Many banks will not finance a loan for a lot that has mortgages on it.
 Some lenders say this policy protects them in case the developer defaults on the mortgage, this can be an issue as a builder or developer who is in need of releasing liens that are on the land.
-But, if the property is bundled with many other lots with a blanket loan, the developer might be able to use a provision of partial release.
+But, if the property is bundled with many other lots with a blanket mortgage, the developer might be able to use a provision of partial release.

 A partial release clause can be added to a mortgage loan to let the lender release one property as the property owner pays on the mortgage and pays down the balance.